MasterKano/BITS/SYS/leglocks/positions-ashi/outside-ashi-garami-finishing-hub.md

 - Rolling with the foot (arm pull) instead of moving hips/torso with the defender’s rotation (disconnecting from knee line).
 - Fighting a heel slip with reach instead of rebuilding hips close + scissor/cross-shin.
 - Staying in Outside when defender’s reaction clearly calls for a cleaner transition to Cross/Inside or Backside/Far-Hip.
+- Insisting on leg finishes when a clean top outcome is available (unforced error).

 ## Sources
 - INS/GR/SATL/ (BIO/VN/transcripts) (adjust to your actual folder name)